 Addiction to painkillers has been a long-reported topic amongst athletes engaged in combat and contact sports.
 Could the use of CBD be an all-natural solution to this growing epidemic amongst young men and women?

-The ‘jab’ (getting a painkilling injection) used to be somewhat of a dirty secret, which has now almost become a badge of honour, and part and parcel of the everyday rhetoric of ‘footy’.
-To take the field when in pain, has become such a regular and normal occurrence that it is even reported on nonchalantly today by the media - casually announcing that players will play with painkilling injections on the back page of newspapers, and as a leading story on websites.
+The ‘jab’ (getting a painkilling injection) used to be somewhat of a dirty secret, which has now almost become a badge of honour, and part and parcel of the everyday rhetoric of combat and contact sports.

 Prescription drug use is ingrained in the history and culture of so many sports, and as TV and online viewing figures grow, so does the expectation that players, fighters and athletes are to perform at their best despite fatigue and injuries.
 The use of painkillers may extend careers, but it also increases the chance of an opioid addiction.